JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

    -  They are called "coaxial cables" due to their cross section and radial symmetry (Think bullseye or Target).
    -  Our white cable TV cables use a simple "splitter" to distribute that service around to rooms.
          -  Our little silver splitters just dangle there - one cable in and many cables out to the rooms.
-   -  Our "antenna" cables (Usually the thick black ones.) are not connected - You will notice no "spliter", they just hang  there unused.
+   -  Our "antenna" cables (Usually the thick black ones.) are not connected - You will notice no "splitter", they just hang  there unused.

 #### Here is an annotated picture of typical Mini Patch Panels in our Distribution Cabinets
  <img src="./I-P-Anno.png">